shuwang127/PatchRNN-demo/docs/index.md

 PatchRNN is a deep learning based model to identify security patches using the recurrent neural networks.
 The code changes in patches are processed using a twin RNN network, while the commit message is processed with a TextRNN network.
 Afterward, the information from the commit message and the code revision is fused in order to get the final prediction using a multi-layer perceptron.

-More details about the PatchRNN can be found in the paper "[PatchRNN: A Deep Learning-Based System for Security Patch Identification](https://shuwang127.github.io/papers/milcom21_PatchRNN.pdf)", to appear in the MILCOM 2021, San Diego, USA, November 29–December 2, 2021.
+More details about the PatchRNN can be found in the paper "[PatchRNN: A Deep Learning-Based System for Security Patch Identification](https://shuwang127.github.io/papers/milcom21_PatchRNN.pdf)", to appear in the IEEE/AFCEA MILCOM 2021, San Diego, USA, November 29–December 2, 2021.

-To cite our work, please use
+If you are using PatchRNN for work that will result in a publication (thesis, dissertation, paper, article), please use the following citation:

 ```bibtex
 @article{PatchRNN2021Wang,